FNS50217-Diploma of Accounting£0

-Students who complete this course may pursue higher level qualifications within and/or across accounting and finance sector including FNS60217-Advanced Diploma of Accounting or range of other diploma qualifications.
+Students who complete this course may pursue higher level qualifications within and/or across the accounting and finance sector including FNS60217-Advanced Diploma of Accounting or a range of other Diploma qualifications.

 The FNS50217-Diploma of Accounting requires successful completion of six (6) core units and five (5) elective units.
 Elective units for this qualification have been chosen by the Western Sydney College to ensure that the students achieve a broad range of skills and knowledge in business sectors.